SRTC Procedure: Work Ethics

 Teamwork - Works collaboratively with others toward a common goal in a respectful and cooperative manner; participates appropriately as a team member.

-The Work Ethics traits will not be formally addressed in General Education or other core courses.
+The work ethics traits are not formally addressed in General Education or other core courses.

-Program Faculty will continue to incorporate the traits informally throughout the program courses.
+Program faculty incorporate the traits informally throughout the program courses.

-The Work Ethics traits will be emphasized formally again in a designated capstone course for the program.
-Modules of instruction will be delivered through a Learning Management System.
-Students who have not completed the Work Ethics modules will be considered ineligible for graduation.
+The work ethics traits are emphasized again in a designated program capstone course.
+Modules of instruction are delivered through a Learning Management System.
+Students who do not complete the Work Ethics modules are considered ineligible for graduation.

-Students will not receive a separate Work Ethics grade for any course.
+Students do not receive a separate Work Ethics grade for any course.